SS-YiChen/01-react-flights/README.md

 ## Back-end
 Access the MongoDB

 Flight route and Register route

 ## Frond-end
 There are 5 pages:

 ### Home Page:
-Using Echart to draw two charts (Customer report and Pun) Echart is encapsulated on the Component.bar folder.
+Using Echart to draw two charts (Customer report and Punctuality Rate)

+Echart is encapsulated on the Component.bar folder.

 ### Flights page: